You may already be aware that the literal translation of ‘karaoke’ is ‘empty orchestra’. And largely, it’s been a pretty accurate moniker.

-Taking place once or twice a month at Colours in Hoxton and the Prince of Wales in Brixton, there’s always a well-stocked bar should you need any Dutch courage before your barnstorming rendition.
+Taking place once a month at The Blues Kitchen in Brixton, there’s always a well-stocked bar should you need any Dutch courage before your barnstorming rendition.
 And to cap it all off, there’s also team harmonies, anthemic mass singalongs, and prizes throughout the night for the most impressive performances.
 Being a gospel-themed night, there will also be confessional tales – naturally, there’s a prize for that too, and it could be yours…

 It’s holy possible.

-NOTE: Gospeloke takes place monthly at Hoxton’s Colours and the Prince of Wales in Brixton.
-Tickets cost £13, and are available HERE.
+NOTE: Gospeloke takes place monthly at The Blues Kitchen in Brixton.
+Tickets cost £15, and are available HERE.

 Gospeloke | The Blues Kitchen, 40 Acre Lane, London, SW2 5SP